 11. Koh Tao, Thailand

-It may be small but Koh Tao is one of the most beautiful islands in Asia.
+It may be small but Koh Tao is one of the best Asian islands to visit.
 Located in the Gulf of Thailand, it is only accessible by ferry from the Thai mainland to Mae Haad Pier.

 Koh Tao is known for its mellow backpacking culture and extensive day hikes, but most of all, scuba diving.
 More than 60 dives sites surround the incredible paradise.
 Not only is the diving fabulous, but it’s also one of the cheapest places in the world to get scuba certified.
 Between the jungle retreats and the beauty above and below the water, there’s no place quite like Koh Tao.